pmmp/PocketMine-MP/.github/ISSUE_TEMPLATE.md

 ### Plugins
 - Test on a clean server without plugins: is the issue reproducible without any plugins loaded?

+If the issue is **not** reproducible without plugins:
-- If it is not, have you asked for help on our forums before creating an issue?
+- Have you asked for help on our forums before creating an issue?
 - Can you provide sample, *minimal* reproducing code for the issue?
 If so, paste it in the bottom section
 - Paste your list of plugins here (use the 'plugins' command in PocketMine-MP)